 Additionally, set up a system to remind yourself to take your pills at each time of the day.
 Using your cell phone is an easy way to make sure you have a reminder that you can take with you at all times.
 You can either set alarms at the prescribed times, or you can use one of the many medication reminder apps available for smartphones.

 For complicated medication and treatment regimens, use the ZaggoCare chart that you can upload to your computer here.

 Don’t just stop taking a medication.

-Speak to your doctor before stopping a medication.
+Speak to your doctor before stopping any medication.
 Whether you want to stop due to side effects or a belief that you no longer need a medication, suddenly stopping some medications can be dangerous.

 Additionally, it’s worth noting that even if a medication doesn’t make you feel better, taking it as prescribed gives you and your doctor valuable information about which medications are working and which ones are not.